scipy-conference/scipy_proceedings/papers/paul_miles/paul_miles.rst

     m     : 2.0059  0.0348  0.0015  7.1351  0.9912
     b     : 2.9983  0.0206  0.0009  7.9169  0.9962

 Recall that the data was generated with a slope of 2 and offset of 3, so the algorithm appears to be converging to the correct values.
+Additional items displayed include normalized batch mean standard deviation (:code:`MC_err`), autocorrelation time (:code:`tau`), and Geweke's convergence diagnostic (:code:`geweke`) :cite:`brooks1998assessing`.

 A typical part of analyzing the results is to visualize the sampling history of the MCMC process.
 This is accomplished by using pymcmcstat's :code:`plot_chain_panel` method.